 The overall proportion of non-fatal injury collision within the study area is 34%.

-FFor two of the mainline segments, the Linc between Dartnall Rd and Mud Street and RHVP between Mud Street and 0.8 km South of Greenhill Avenue, the proportion of non-fatal injury collision is much-higher than the study area average, with 41% and 44% respectively.
+For two of the mainline segments, the Linc between Dartnall Rd and Mud Street and RHVP between Mud Street and 0.8 km South of Greenhill Avenue, the proportion of non-fatal injury collision is higher than the study area average, with 41% and 44% respectively.
+While the mainline segments are all different lengths, the length of the section does not impact the proportion of collision severity.
+In other words, collisions along these two mainline segments are more likely to be severe than compared to other locations along RHVP.